All in One View

 about: DESCRIPTION

-The first option, blank_issues_enabled
+The first option, blank_issues_enabled, controls whether

 a user is allowed to open a blank issue if one of the provided templates